 Gastritis is a common condition that may cause digestive symptoms and pain.
 Avoiding foods and drinks that trigger symptoms may help people manage this condition.

-In this article, we will examine foods to eat and foods to avoid during gastritis.
-We will also look at recipe ideas and how to prevent gastritis.
+In this article, we will look at foods that may be helpful to eat and avoid with gastritis.
+We will also look at recipe ideas and how to help prevent gastritis.

 - leafy green vegetables, such as cabbage, kale, spinach, and arugula